MTH 001 Adjust My Placement (AMP) (1 Credit)

 MTH 241 Calculus for Management/Social Science (4 Credits)

 Introduces basic concepts of differential and integral calculus for students majoring in management and social science.
-Includes elementary differential and integral calculus of polynomial, logarithmic and exponential functions, and their applications to business, management and social sciences.
-A graphing calculator is required.
-TI-83 or TI-84 recommended.
+Includes elementary differential and integral calculus of polynomial, logarithmic, and exponential functions and their applications to business, management, and social sciences.
+Uses graphing technology.

 MTH 243 Introduction to Probability and Statistics I (4 Credits)